leojuriolli7/cluster-api/README.md

 GraphQL API for a forum, i am using it on my other project on the front end, <a href="https://github.com/leojuriolli7/cluster/">Cluster</a>.

+It uses Nodejs and Express, Mongoose for connecting with Mongodb and JWT for authentication.

 ## Features:

 - User registration, login and authentication with JWT